salesforcecli/plugin-packaging/messages/package_install.md

 Add it to the packageDirectories section and add the alias to packageAliases with its 04t ID.

-# invalidPackageId

-The subscriber package version ID: [%s] is invalid.
-It must start with "04t".

-# invalidIdLength

-The subscriber package version ID: [%s] is invalid.
-It must be either 15 or 18 characters.

 # promptEnableRss

 This package might send or receive data from these third-party websites: